SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions-exam-problems.md

 ![](/assets/chapter-4-2-images/02.Trip-03.png)

-We can optimize the conditionал check by assigning a **default value** and then checking one variant less. **This saves one logical step**.
+We can optimize the conditional check by assigning a **default value** and then checking one variant less. **This saves one logical step**.
 For example, this block:

 ![](/assets/chapter-4-2-images/02.Trip-04.png)